Plumbing & HVAC Tips for Older Homes

 Your air filters should be changed every one to three months, and your ducts should be cleaned every three to five years to reduce air resistance.
 You should also be getting regular maintenance and inspections.
 During these visits, your technician will tune up the entire system, clear away debris, and identify problems before they require more serious repairs.

-Contact LimRic Plumbing, Heating & Air in Charleston, SC
+Contact LimRic Plumbing, Electrical, Heating & Air in Charleston, SC

 The highly trained technicians at LimRic are here for all your plumbing and HVAC needs, whether you have an older home or a newly built one.
 We provide comprehensive services to keep your home comfortable, energy-efficient, and safe, including: